 The US treasury requires that US Citizens/GC Holders remain current and compliant with FBAR requirements for the last 6 years.
 Your filing option depends on whether you had non-reported interest from foreign bank accounts and whether you are subject to additional reporting requirements.

 - If interest from foreign bank accounts was reported on the original returns - File FBAR through the Delinquent FBAR Submission Procedure http://www.irs.gov/Individuals/International-Taxpayers/Delinquent-FBAR-Submission-Procedures without amending tax returns.
 Cost - $500 for 6 years of filing (up to 5 accounts per year).

 - If interest from accounts was not reflected on the tax returns, file amended returns and FBAR reports through the Streamlined Foreign Offshore Procedure: http://www.irs.gov/Individuals/International-Taxpayers/U-S-Taxpayers-Residing-Outside-the-United-States.
-Cost - $1200 (or $1400 if over $100k income) + $240 (3 years of amended returns, discounted by 20%) and $300 for Streamlined Certification Letter
+Cost - $1200 (or $1400 for the premium package) + $240 (3 years of amended returns, discounted by 20%) and $300 for Streamlined Certification Letter

 - If form 8938 (Statement of Specified Foreign Asssets) aka FATCA was required, but not produced, file amended returns, FATCA and FBAR reports through the Streamlined Foreign Offshore Procedure: http://www.irs.gov/Individuals/International-Taxpayers/U-S-Taxpayers-Residing-Outside-the-United-States. $1,400 for the SP + $240 ($100 X 3 * 20% discount for multiple years) for FATCA (8938) and $300 for streamlined certification letter.